Skip navigation

 Zay Flowers caught 8-of-11 targets for 124 yards in the Ravens’ Week 14 loss against the Steelers.

 Flowers led the Ravens in targets, receptions, and yards in a somewhat pass-heavy game script for Baltimore.
 Flowers’ day could have been even bigger if he had held on to a couple easy receptions that would have likely included yards after the catch.
-His 124 receiving yards against the Steelers was the second highest total of the season for Flowers, who functions as a reliable top-24 weekly wideout without much upside.
+It was the second-highest yardage total of the season for Flowers, who functions as a reliable top-24 weekly wideout without much upside.
 He’ll look to notch his second touchdown of the 2025 season next week against the miserable Bengals defense.

 • BAL Wide Receiver #4